 - And finally, do we want to send home mobile devices?

 They discovered that the answers differ for each grade level.
-While there are advantages of sending home devices such as improving the speed of feedback, it was decided not to send the devices home for elementary and middle school students.
+While there are advantages of sending home smart classroom devices such as improving the speed of feedback, it was decided not to send the devices home for elementary and middle school students.
 As they go to 1-to-1 in Putnam City high schools, they will be revisiting this topic because homework looks very different at that level.
 “It’s the role of curriculum to make sure the device is used in a way that benefits students the most in the long run,” explains Stratton.
 “This approach allows us to make the best choices for our students based not only on our district’s finances, but also based on the curriculum and our student needs, and our students’ home lives.”

 Learn more about how you can easily charge, store and secure 8 or 16 iPad devices with Putnam™ Charging Stations.